-You may be suffering painful and confusing feelings of loss due to a recent bereavement, or it maybe that the loss was years ago, and you still struggle to move on.
+You may be suffering painful and confusing feelings of loss due to a recent bereavement, or it may be that the loss was years ago, and you nevertheless struggle to move on.
 Other losses may not be due to bereavement, but may involve loss through divorce, or the ending of a relationship, financial loss, redundancy or ill health

-Trauma involves experiencing an extremely difficult, potentially overwhelming, event or series of events.
-If you are struggling to cope, and are feeling affected by what happened, whether it is in the recent past or more distant past, I can help.
+Trauma involves experiencing an extremely difficult, potentially overwhelming, or life-threatening event, or series of events.
+If you are struggling to cope, and are feeling affected by what has happened, whether it is in the recent or more distant past, I can help.

 Concerns with regard to alcohol use